wacncontent/CustomizeTool/output/articles/sql-data-warehouse/sql-data-warehouse-overview-security.md

 <properties
-   pageTitle="Secure a database in SQL Data Warehouse | Microsoft Azure" description="Tips for securing a database in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"
+   pageTitle="Secure a database in SQL Data Warehouse | Windows Azure" description="Tips for securing a database in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"